So many things have changed since we have become minimalist. I can truly say that decluttering has completely changed my life!

 Theodore Roosevelt said, “Comparison is the thief of joy.”

 I have started questioning the way we are told to live and what we are told should be important (big house, nice car).
 Realizing expensive brand names don’t matter, especially if you can’t afford it.
-If you want that, great, but if you are in debt and stressed because of it, then its not great.
+If you are in debt and stressed because of it, then why are we chasing this “dream life”.

 Realizing having fun and enjoying your time here on earth is what really matters.
 Time flies by!
 I see that when I look at my kids and how fast they are growing.
 I have become conscience of how I spend my time (even if I choose to waste it).